jupyter-server/jupyter_server/docs/source/developers/emitting-events.md

 We also recommend that you write this schema to a file in your extension repository in a logical location, e.g. `myextension/events/myevent/v1.yaml`.

-Then, you can easily register your event on the core serverapp's event logger:
+Then, you can easily register your event on the core serverapp's event logger from your extension:

 ```python
 import pathlib